mascarpone-code/delivery/README.md

 # Delivery
-This is a server side of product delivery application.
+This is a backend of product delivery application.

 It contains API for admin panel and mobile application.